• 36 credit hours of course work as required for the M.A.

 Year Three, preceding summer: Qualifying Exam preparation

-Year Three, semester one: Qualifying Exams (no later than one week before classes begin), language reading exam or coursework completed (no later than end of semester)
+- Semester one: Qualifying Exams (no later than one week before classes begin), language reading exam or coursework completed (no later than end of semester).

 Year Five: Dissertation and job search